 - Only one running builds node can be configured for the main TeamCity server.

-- If you use non-bundled TeamCity plugins, some of them might be not compatible with the running builds node setup as few TeamCity API endpoints stop working in the setup (only obsolete API related to build message processing listeners is affected).
+- If you use non-bundled TeamCity plugins, some fraction of them might be not compatible with the running builds node setup as few TeamCity API endpoints stop working in the setup (only obsolete API related to build message processing listeners is affected).
 Also, there is no possibility to write plugins specific to the running builds node.